 Mandatory Medical Evacuation and Repatriation Insurance Coverage

 In most cases, a program transfer from one academic institution to another is permitted.
-Prior to issuing an I-20 for transfer, the International Affairs Office will request visa status information from the school the prospective student is attending.
+Before issuing an I-20 for transfer, the International Affairs Office will request visa status information from the school the prospective student is attending.

 Students awarded a full assistantship are not eligible to seek additional employment.
 Students with partial or no assistantships are not usually eligible for off-campus employment.
 However, if you believe your case warrants special consideration, please contact International Affairs.